MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 ## Returns

-The return schema and rows depends on the join flavor.
-The join flavor is specified with the *kind* keyword.
-The following flavors of the join operator are supported:
+The return schema and rows depend on the join flavor specified with the *kind* keyword, as described in the following table:

 :::image type="content" source="images/joinoperator/join-kinds.png" alt-text="Diagram showing query join kinds.":::